akanadocs/docs-test/ev/envision_install/installing_pm_env_integration_v11.md

 1. On the *Available Features* screen, select **Plug-ins** from the *Filter* menu.
 2. Select the *Envision Metrics Console Extensions* plug-in and click **Install Feature**.
-3. After the installation is complete, click **Configure** and continue.
-6. On the *Configure MongoDB Database* screen, specify the host name and port where the MongoDB database is installed in the MongoClientURI field.
-The default MongoDB port is 27017.
-Click **Finish**.
-The URI is assigned and the system automatically configures seed data and adds schemas.
-7. Click **OK** to restart the container, then Close on the summary screen.
+3. After the installation is complete, Click **Finish**, then **OK** to restart the container.
+Click **Close** on the summary screen after the container restart is completed.

 <a href="#top">back to top</a>

 ## Configure Network Director

-For detailed instructions on the complete Network Director configuration see [Reference Documentation](#reference-documentation).
+You have the option of using the Network Director detailed instructions to complete Network Director configuration see [Reference Documentation](#reference-documentation).

+Because this is a custom configuration, not that you must add Step 4: Install Envision Metrics Collector Feature, and  and Step 5: Modify Usage Writer Properties to your configuration sequence.

 ### Step 1: Create Network Director Container